Skip to main content

 Try It Out ❯

-This will give you a series of roles along with their IDs and the permissions that are associated with them.
+This returns a series of roles with their IDs and associated permissions.
 Find an appropriate role for the user you want to add, and note its ID.
-Next, run the either the createCustomerUser or createOrganizationUser mutation to create the user:
+Next, run either the createCustomerUser or createOrganizationUser mutation to create the user:

 Create an Organization Team Member